jmpaz/contextualize/docs/usage.md

 ```

 `PATH` may also start with a git repo spec such as `gh:user/repo` or `https://host/repo.git:path`.
+Multiple paths can be separated with commas after the colon.
 The `.git` suffix is optional and the repo will be cloned to `~/.local/share/contextualize/cache/git/` on first use.

 | option | description |